-Helpful Information: How to file a response to a petition for legal separation without minor children
+Helpful information: How to file a response to a petition for legal separation with minor children

-IMPORTANT NOTICE TO VICTIMS OF DOMESTIC VIOLENCE:

-- Domestic violence can be part of any marriage.
-Domestic violence can include physical violence, such as hitting, slapping, pushing or kicking directed against you and/or your children, and threats of physical violence made against you and/or your children, and/or regular verbal abuse used to control you and/or your children. - All court documents request your address and phone number.
-If you are a victim of domestic violence and the other party does not know your address, you must file a "Request for Protected Address" and ask that your address not be disclosed on court papers.
+IMPORTANT NOTICE TO VICTIMS OF DOMESTIC VIOLENCE: All court documents request your address and phone number.
+If you are a victim of domestic violence, you must file "Request for Protected Address" and ask that your address not be disclosed on court papers.
 With that order, you do not need to put your address and phone number on your court papers.
 Then, write "protected" where asked for this information and update the Clerk of Superior Court with an address and phone number as soon as possible.
 The Clerk of Superior Court will keep your address confidential.